clojurists-together/clojuriststogether.org/content/news/2023/Test Jul Aug 23 New Filed.md

 ---
-title: "July and August 2023 Long Term Project Updates"
+title: "Jul and Aug Long Term Project Updates"
-date: 2023-09-15T10:30:00+08:00
+date: 2023-09-17T08:30:00+08:00
-summary: Check out the latest from our developers
+summary: "Check out the latest from our developers"
 author: Kathy Davis
 draft: True

 ---

 Even though it was vacation season, our developers share their progress (and challenges) for an incredible outpouring of work on their 2023 long term projects!
 Check it out.<br>